 Drug Class Segment Analysis

-In the drug class segment, the botulinum toxin holds the largest share and is poised to have 39.9% of revenue share in 2037.
-The botulinum toxin segment dominates the market due to the localized, targeted muscle relaxation effect, particularly in focal dystonia, including laryngeal and cervical dystonia.
+In the drug class segment, the botulinum toxin segment registers the largest share and is expected to have 39.9% of revenue share in 2035.
+The botulinum toxin segment is witnessing the largest growth in the market due to the targeted and localized muscle relaxation effect, particularly in focal, laryngeal, and cervical dystonia.
 Long-term effectiveness evidence supports it as the sole FDA-approved treatment for cervical dystonia.
-According to NIH, botulinum toxin injections are to be the first-line treatment for focal dystonia with long-lasting formulation in clinical trials.
+According to NIH, botulinum toxin injections are to be the first-line treatment for focal dystonia with a long-lasting formulation in clinical trials.

 Our in-depth analysis of the global market includes the following segments: